We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing a Freestanding Tub Faucet

-Physical appearance and finish are what draw most people to a particular freestanding tub faucet, but there are a number of issues that should then be checked before making a final purchase.
+Physical appearance and finish draw most people to a particular freestanding tub faucet for different types of bathtubs.
+However, a number of issues should be checked before making a final purchase.
 Each of the following affects durability, performance, ease of use, and overall cost.
-When added together, they have a major impact on how satisfying the faucet is to live with every day.
+When added together, they have a major impact on how satisfying the freestanding tub with faucet is to live with every day.

 Material and Finish

-In most cases, the main material used for the body of the freestanding faucet is brass.
+In most cases, brass is the main material used for the body of freestanding bathroom tub faucets.
 It doesn’t rust, is easy to form into a variety of shapes, and is a good base for most finishes.
 Stainless steel, which is also highly corrosion-resistant and stronger than brass, is often used for hoses.

 Water Flow Rate